 During our time in Bali we will stay at, and visit, a range of locations.
 For the first three nights in Bali, we will be staying on “the Bukit” (“the hill”) in the southernmost part of Bali adjacent to the world-famous surf breaks of Padang Padang and Uluwatu.
 From there we will spend the next two weeks in the town of Ubud, a town renowned for its rich artistic tradition.
 While in Ubud we will travel to a number of communities, temples, markets and cultural sites on daily excursions throughout the region.
 Toward the end of the program, we will spend a week on the small island of Nusa Lembongan, which is currently experiencing a boom in tourism-related development.
-At the end of the program we will again return to the Bukit for two nights.
+At the end of the program we will stay near the famous temple Tanah Lot.

 Pete Brosius, Department of Anthropology & Center for Integrative Conservation Research

 Pete Brosius received his MA at the University of Hawaii and Ph.D. at the University of Michigan.
 He is Professor of Anthropology and Founding Director of the Center for Integrative Conservation Research at UGA, where he has taught since 1992.
 Much of his career has been devoted to research in island Southeast Asia, especially the Philippines and Malaysia.
 He has worked with several groups of indigenous people, particularly Penan hunter-gatherers in the Malaysian state of Sarawak on the island of Borneo.
 His research has mostly focused on the political ecology of conservation and on issues related to the interdisciplinary study of sustainability.
 He has taught Study Abroad Programs Indonesia, Fiji and Costa Rica.